anvix9/anvix-c.github.io/_posts/2024-08-08-Experiment-1-2D-Convolution-in-C++-from-scratch-with-intuition.md

 ---
 layout: post
-title:  "Experiment #1 2D Convolution in C++ from scratch with intuition"
+title:  "Experiment #1 2D-Convolution in C++ from scratch with intuition"
 date:   2024-08-08
 last_modified_at: 2024-08-08
 categories: [Experiments]